Publishing Ethics

 Authorship & Originality

-Subject & Data Ethics
+Ethics & Data Integrity

-• Animal/Human subjects must have institutional approval.
+• Human or animal studies must have ethical approval.

 Reviewers' Responsibilities

-Double-Blind Peer-Review
+Double-Blind Review

 Confidentiality